-2018/2019 2017/2018

-Financial Liabilities Measured at Amortised Cost Financial Liabilities Measured at Amortised Cost

-£000 £000

-Interest expense 4,305 4,121

-Total Expense in Surplus or Deficit on the Provision of Services 4,305 4,121
+Financial Liabilities Measured at Amortised Cost 2019/2020 2018/2019 £000 £000 Interest Expense 4,557 4,305 Total Expense in Surplus or Deficit on the Provision of Services 4,557 4,305

 Information as to the council's treatment of financial assets and liabilities within the accounts, including the basis of fair value measurements, is included within Note 1 Accounting Policies (section ix.
 Financial Instruments).